aldro61/kover/doc_example.md

 ## Learning a model

-Now that we have created and splitted the dataset, we are ready to learn a predictive model of Rifampicin resistance in *Mycobacterium tuberculosis*.
+Now that we have created and split the dataset, we are ready to learn a predictive model of Rifampicin resistance in *Mycobacterium tuberculosis*.
 The [kover learn](doc_learning.html#learning-models) command is used to learn models.
 The following command tells Kover to learn a model containing at most 5 rules, to try both conjunction (logical-AND) and disjunction (logical-OR) models and the values 0.1, 1.0 and 10.0 for the *p*